vivaria/edisonrul.ing/docs/source/cards/r/raging-cloudian.md

 ### Card Rulings

-●The Cloudian monster Special Summoned with Raging Cloudian can't be targeted by Book of Moon.
+*   The Cloudian monster Special Summoned with Raging Cloudian can't be targeted by Book of Moon.